charliecalvert/JsObjects/JavaScript/React/README.md

 ```

 ## AI Promise Sample Suggestion 1

+// When I call runParseJson from another file or module
+// how can I wait for the call to execPromise to finish
+// and return the result of the call to execPromise?

 This is the way the code can be written.
 It is not as
 readable as the preferred way shown above.